island-is/island.is/apps/services/temporary-voter-registry-api/README.md

 ### Import voter registry

-When updating the voter registry you must upload the entire registry as a single xlsx file.
+When updating the voter registry you must upload the entire registry as a single xlsx file
 The file must have three columns from left to right: "national id", "voter region number", "voter region name", where each row is a separate voter.
 The first row is reserved for headers and is removed on import.